 All drivers who partner with Uber must be 21 or older.
 If you are under 23, you are required to have at least three years of driving experience in the US.
 If you are over 23, you are required to have at least one year of driving experience in the US.
 Naturally, you must have a valid driver’s license.
 You must also have an eligible 4-door vehicle in good condition.
 Plus, you must have auto insurance.

 Additional requirements to drive with Uber vary by city and state.
-If you meet the requirements in your city and state, becoming a qualified Uber driver-partner can be as easy as passing a background check.
-The application process in total can take as little as from one to two weeks.
+You will also need to complete the background check process.
+The sign-up process in total can take as little as from one to two weeks.

 What Kind of Car Do You Need?